jaredpalmer/formik/website/versioned_docs/version-1.2.0/api/formik.md

 #### `handleSubmit: (e: React.FormEvent<HTMLFormEvent>) => void`

 Submit handler.
 This should be passed to `<form onSubmit={props.handleSubmit}>...</form>`.
-To learn more about the submission process, see [How Form Submission Works](#how-form-submission-works).
+To learn more about the submission process, see [Form Submission](guides/form-submission.md).

 #### `isSubmitting: boolean`

 Submitting state of the form.
 Returns `true` if submission is in progress and `false` otherwise.
 IMPORTANT: Formik will set this to `true` as soon as submission is _attempted_.
-To learn more about the submission process, see [How Form Submission Works](#how-form-submission-works).
+To learn more about the submission process, see [Form Submission](guides/form-submission.md).

 #### `isValid: boolean`